 What is the Inflow ADHD App?

 Inflow is a cognitive behavioral therapy app that can help you learn to manage your ADHD symptoms.
-The app offers a built-in community, self-paced programs, accountability coaching, live events, and a great resource library all in one convenient place.
+The app offers a built-in community, self-paced programs, live events, and a great resource library all in one convenient place.
 Inflow is not a replacement for therapy or medication management and the app cannot provide you with a diagnosis.
-Costs range from $22.49 – $199.99 depending on which subscription you choose and there is a seven-day free trial.
+Inflow costs $47.99 monthly or $199.99 annually and there is a seven-day free trial.

 Inflow ADHD has a library full of resources designed using CBT for ADHD and is specifically for adults looking to manage their ADHD.
 There are various modules that are on topics like helping build healthy habits, becoming more organized and staying on-task, all the way to reducing impulsivity and managing your emotions.
 Each module includes a few lessons that are either audios to listen to or text-based to read.
 The library will show you upcoming new modules, modules that you have started, your current progress, as well as new modules you can enroll in.